friskipradana/friskipradana/README.md

 ### Hi there 👋

-Hello, my name Friski Pradana, am from East Java (Indonesia),
+Hello, my name Friski Pradana, am from East Java (Indonesia), I just ordinary people who like visuals and code

-### Iam Passionate
- - 😄 Art
- - ⚡ Animation
- - 🌱 Coding

 ### You can find me in :
 - Instagram : @friski_pradana